junwatu/recipe-nutritional-analysis/blog/README.md

 ### Retrieving Recipe Data

 In this project, the recipe data can be pasted or directly typed into the text area and then submitted to the Node.js server (more on this later).
+To clean up the recipe data, you can use AI to filter and format the data.
+In this project, we will use OpenAI to clean the recipe data and format it so the Wolfram function can process it.

 ### Connecting to Wolfram Cloud